DISTRICT 7 CENTRAL MASSACHUSETTS

 in our justice system

 Public safety starts with keeping violent criminals out of our communities, period.
 Thankfully, recidivism rates (prisoners who reoffend shortly after release) are dropping.
 To continue this trend, we must address the mental health and addiction issues overwhelming our schools, courts, and prisons.
 We risk public safety, damage families, and create challenges for law enforcement and corrections officers when we release prisoners worse off than when they entered the system.

 Let's better utilize life- and money-saving diversion and treatment programs when appropriate.
 This reduces crime and saves taxpayer dollars (we spend close to $60,000 per year to lock someone up).

 About Governor's Council

 Governor's Council consists of 8 Councilors and the Lieutenant Governor, who serves ex officio.
 The Council’s work includes approving or rejecting the Governor’s judicial, parole board, and industrial accident board nominees.
 Each Councilor is elected from a district comprised of 5 state senate districts.
-District 7 contains most of Central Massachusetts: the 65 communities within the 1st Worcester, 2nd Worcester, Worcester-Middlesex, Worcester-Hampden-Hampshire-Middlesex, and Worcester-Norfolk State Senate Districts.
+District 7 contains 65 communities in Central Massachusetts.
+Councillors serve 2-year terms; Paul will be on the ballot in the September state primary and hopefully the November 2020 general election.